 As you are on your road to recovery, there are terms we may use that are very familiar and important to us, and soon they will be to you, too.

-Abstinence from alcohol and drug use is a cornerstone of the Kolmac Outpatient Recovery Centers treatment approach.
+Abstinence from alcohol and drug use is a cornerstone of the Kolmac Integrated Behavioral Health Centers treatment approach.
 Initial abstinence is the prerequisite for starting treatment and permanent abstinence is the goal.
 Many people seek treatment hoping that they will be taught how to return to a non-problem level of use, which they may have experienced previously and may still be able to achieve intermittently.
 Another hope is to be able to maintain use of secondary substances that, unlike their primary substance, have not yet clearly created problems.
 These hopes can be powerful and persistent, but such a goal is incompatible with the Kolmac treatment program.

 Relapse Sequence Diagram